Spooni-Development/spooni_development_website/docs/doc_scripts/spooni/spooni_prop_deleter.md

 ---
-title: Prop Deleter Script
+title: Prop Deleter
-description: SPOONI Prop Deleter for RedM - Remove unwanted props and objects from your server.
-Standalone tool for cleaning up and customizing your Red Dead Redemption 2 world.
+description: Remove unwanted props and objects from your server.
+Standalone tool for cleaning up and customizing your world.
 ---

 # 🗑️ Prop Deleter